U.S. ends Boeing 737 MAX flight ban after crash probes

 The U.S. planemaker’s best-selling jet will resume commercial service facing strong headwinds from a resurgent coronavirus pandemic, new European trade tariffs and mistrust of one of the most scrutinized brands in aviation.

-Families of the Ethiopian crash victims said in a statement on Wednesday that they felt “sheer disappointment and renewed grief” following the FAA’s decision to return the aircraft to service.

-The 737 MAX is a re-engined upgrade of a jet first introduced in the 1960s.
-Single-aisle jets like the MAX and rival Airbus AIR.PA A320neo are workhorses that dominate global fleets and provide a major source of industry profit.
+U.S. airlines with 737 MAX jets said on Wednesday they would complete the FAA’s maintenance and training requirement as they gradually return the plane to schedules that have been drastically reduced in the pandemic.

-Of the U.S. airlines with 737 MAX jets, American Airlines AAL.O plans to relaunch the first commercial MAX flight since the grounding on Dec.
-29, followed by United Airlines UAL.O in the first quarter of 2021 and Southwest Airlines LUV.N in the second quarter next year.
+American Airlines plans to relaunch the first commercial MAX flight since the grounding on Dec.
+29, followed by United Airlines in the first quarter of 2021 and Southwest Airlines in the second quarter.

 Leading regulators in Europe, Brazil and China must issue their own approvals for their airlines after independent reviews, illustrating how the 737 MAX crashes upended a once U.S.-dominated airline safety system in which nations large and small for decades moved in lock-step with the FAA.